 And he did.
 It involved lots of long hours and hard work.
 It involved farming, carpentry, working at the tobacco warehouse, among other jobs.
 It also involved going to church on Sundays, school activities, carrying us to ballgames, and other family-type functions.
 In other words, he was a father.

 To be honest, Daddy never did completely put away “those childish things” from his youth.
 He still liked to have a good time.
 But it never got in the way of his being a man and a father.
 In his later years, I would ask him about one of those stories.
 He would grin, tell me briefly about it, then go on to another subject.
 He’d rather talk about family, my work, etc. That was what was important and interesting to him.

 I wish I could still have those conversations with him, but L.F.
-McPhail passed away three years ago.
-So, on Father’s Day, I’m going to say what I’ve said before.
-You may be busy with other obligations today.
+McPhail passed away seven years ago.
+So, this Father’s Day weekend, I’m going to say what I’ve said before.
+You may be busy with other obligations.
 It may be a hassle to make that connection.
 But I can tell you that there will come a time down the road when you will be glad you did.
 And if you don’t, you’ll wish you had.

 Mac McPhail, raised in Sampson County, lives in Clinton and can be reached at [email protected]